 Oliguria is when you pee less than usual.
-For adults, that means less than 400 milliliters of urine a day.
+For adults, that means having a decreased urine output of less than 400 milliliters a day.
 The specific amounts for infants and children are based on their weight (less than 1 milliliter per kilogram per hour for infants, and less than 0.5 milliliters per kilogram per hour for children).

 Lots of different things can cause oliguria.
 Many of them go away on their own, but some need medical treatment.

 Burns and other serious injuries: Burns can dehydrate you and make you pee less.
 Other kinds of trauma that can cause oliguria include blood loss (hemorrhage), anaphylactic shock from a bad allergy, and septic shock after an infection or surgery.